awslabs/serverless-rules/docs/index.md

 ## Frequently asked questions

+### Can I ignore some of the rules in this project?

+Serverless Rules is a set of recommended practices.

+We recommend you to keep Error-level rules enabled.
+Non-error rules, for example [Lambda Tracing](rules/lambda.md#tracing), contain detailed scenarios on when it’s safe to ignore them.

+When needed, you can ignore any specific rule that doesn’t match your environment.

 ### How is this different from `cfn-lint` or `tflint-ruleset-aws`?

 `cfn-lint` and `tflint` main goals are to find possible errors in templates and configuration files before you try to deploy resources to AWS.
 By comparison, __Serverless Rules__ goes one step further by providing prescriptive guidance based on the [AWS Well-Architected pillars](https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc).